openstack-archive/fuel-plugin-midonet/doc/content/user-guide.rst

         cat /tmp/nsdb_group.yaml >> ./release_1/deployment_tasks.yaml

-Open your favourite text editor and edit the './release_1/deployment_tasks.yaml', look for the `primary-controller` id group:

-        - id: primary-controller
-          parameters:
-          strategy:
-          type: one_by_one
-          required_for:
-          - deploy_end
-          requires:
-          - deploy_start
-          role:
-          - primary-controller
-          type: group

-And replace the `requires` tag from `deploy_start` to `nsdb`:

-        - id: primary-controller
-          parameters:
-          strategy:
-          type: one_by_one
-          required_for:
-          - deploy_end
-          requires:
-          - nsdb
-          role:
-          - primary-controller
-          type: group

-Q: WHAT I HAVE DONE?
-A: MidoNet API will be deployed in the controller.
-To configure the API, we need to know the location of the ZooKeeper services.
-Replacing `deploy_start` to `nsdb` (the role that deploys Zookeeper) we will guarantee that any controller will always be deployed after any `nsdb` host and the API will have all the needed data to be deployed properly.

 And upload the edited `deployment-tasks` file to the release 1:

         fuel rel --rel 1 --deployment-tasks --upload